 Continuous and consistent performance

-Hansford Sensors has supplied a wide variety of vibration sensors to this industry and various approaches have been applied.
+At Hansford Sensors we supply a wide variety of vibration sensors or transmitters for the pharmaceutical sector.
 Typically AHU’s include a supply fan and an extractor fan and can either be direct-drive or non-direct drive.
-On direct-drive fans a vibration sensor would be installed on both the drive-end (DE) and non-drive-end (NDE) bearing.
+On direct-drive fans a vibration sensor or transmitter would be installed on both the drive-end (DE) and non-drive-end (NDE) bearing.
 For non-direct drive fans, in addition to AHU monitoring the DE and NDE bearings Hansford Sensors recommends installing two industrial accelerometers on the journal bearings of the gear shaft.
-Therefore, depending on the configuration of the fans employed, a typical installation would need either six or eight vibration sensors.
+Therefore, depending on the configuration of the fans employed, a typical installation would need either six or eight vibration sensors or transmitters.

 Simple and cost-effective solutions

 A simple cost-effective online vibration for AHU monitoring requires 4-20mA sensors (HS-420 Series) mounted on to the bearings and shafts of the AHU with the velocity levels being fed back to a PLC (programmable logic controller) or similar system where overall vibration trends can be monitored.
-This is a well established technique for identifying out of balance and misalignment.
-A popular choice of sensor would be with the M12 connector option used in conjunction with separate M12 cable assemblies.
-The main advantages of the M12 connector is it is a smaller size, associated cable assemblies have a tighter bend radius and it is a well accepted and proven connector used across many industries.
-Another sensor option to consider is a dual output sensor (HS-421 Series) which provides not only a 4-20mA output, but also an AC output and allows the engineer to take more-in-depth vibration analysis via a Data Collector.
+This is an established technique for identifying out of balance and misalignment.
+A popular choice of sensor is the M12 connector option used in conjunction with separate M12 cable assemblies.
+The main advantages of the M12 connector is its smaller size, with associated cable assemblies having a tighter bend radius; this is an accepted and proven connector used across many industries.
+Another vibration sensor or transmitter option to consider is a dual output sensor (HS-421 Series), which provides not only a 4-20mA output, but also an AC output and allows an engineer to take more-in-depth vibration analysis via a Data Collector.
 This method will detect bearing defects, mechanical looseness and provide more detailed information on out-of-balance and possible alignment issues.